NandiniDJadhav/Portfolio/README.md

 ## License

-This project is licensed under the XYZ License.
+This project is licensed under the NDJ License.
 See the [LICENSE](./LICENSE) file for details.

 ## Contact